wp-plugins/dyamar-polls/readme.txt

 Just copy short-code from the admin section of the Poll plugin and paste it into desired page or widget.

 == Changelog ==

+= 1.1.1 =
+* Bug fix: JavaScript should correctly generate HTML code for the poll widget.
+* Bug fix: Poll widget should be correctly positioned in case if it is used inside of post.

 = 1.1.0 =
 * Ability to set different color schemes for polls.